ww-tech/lookml-tools/README_UPDATER.md

 - `ACCESS_TOKEN` for github (or `GITHUB_USER` and `GITHUB_PASSWORD`)
 - `REMOTE` URL for gitrepo to update
-- parser binary (if not `lookml-parser`)
 - definitions source

 ## Current limitations, assumptions, and TODOs
-- we are only processing a single file at a time.
-The lookml-parser can take a blob `'lookml-parser --input="*.lkml" --whitespace=2` which would create a single JSON for all files
 - code assumes that the opening curly brace for a dimension or measure is on the same line, ie. `dimension: myname {` not `dimension: myname \n\n\n{`